vluna/og_image_api/README.md

 # OG Image API

 OG Image API is a PHP script for creating OG images.
+This is a basic implementation with potential.

 ## Requirements